Home Greek Translation Sidis FAQ

 NY: F. Fell, Inc., 1946, 332-339.

-The City College of New York professor
+City College of New York professor was

-was the first Sidis biographer.
-He visited Sidis's
+the first Sidis biographer.
+He visited Helena

-dozen manuscripts written by Sidis.
+manuscripts written by Sidis.
 See also

-Atlantis Manuscript Philology & Anthropology Mss.
+Re Philology & Anthropology Mss.

-In a letter to Julius Eichel, who had been a friend of
+In a letter to Julius Eichel, who had been

 Also I am thoroughly familiar with his desire to avoid publicity and his friends' wishes to observe that desire.
-However, since the appearance of so many distorted news and magazine articles about Bill since his passing, a true and worthy account of the noble spirit and motives that guided Bill Sidis through life is more than justified (Monday, June 25, 1945)
+However, since the appearance of so many distorted news and magazine articles about Bill since his passing, a true and worthy account of the noble spirit and motives that guided Bill Sidis through life is more than justified (Monday, June 25, 1945).

 Amen to that!